Charity vote

 Vote for our next charity partner

-This year we’re excited to offer our members the opportunity to vote for our next charity partner.
-We’ve carefully selected three very worthy charities for you to vote for.
+We’re excited to offer our members the opportunity to choose our next charity partner.
+We’ve carefully selected two very worthy charities for you to vote for.

-Each of the charities supports our goal of helping underrepresented members of society to have access to a safe, secure place to call home.
+Each of the charities support our goal of helping people experiencing hardship to have improved financial wellbeing.
 You could make a huge difference to the future activities of your preferred charity, and the people they support, simply by voting for them.

 Discover more about the projects each charity will carry out if they win our member vote.